BungHolem32/Worthy/README.md

   }
 }
 ```
-_PS - in case you want to use dockerized database follow the instruction at the bottom of the page._
+_PS - in case you want to use dockerized database follow the instruction at the bottom of the page._  [dockerized_database](#dockerized-database)

 - Type `npm install`
 - Type `npx sequelize db:migrate`  to migrate all tables into your database.